Mary, Turkmenistan: Economy

+Transportation

+Mary is linked to Aşgabat, Tejen and neighbouring countries by the country's 600 km motorway network.

 Culture

 Library

 Mary's library is the largest regional library in the Mary District.
 Construction of the library began in February 2010.
-The library officially opened on October 20, 2011 and the President of Turkmenistan, Gurbanguly Berdimuhamedov, held the official opening ceremony.
+The library officially opened on October 20, 2011 and the President of Turkmenistan, Gurbanguly Berdimuhamedow, held the official opening ceremony.

 The building has a spherical shape, and is supported by 62 columns.
 The height of the library is 42 meters.
 The three-story building is designed for the storage of three million books, and can manage 600 concurrent readers.
 The library's collection includes a book shop, nine reading rooms, internet facilities, a separate reading room for elders, an office of special departments, conference rooms, and a children's room.
 Under the dome of the library, which is in the form of tulip petals, is a telescope.

 Other

 Mary is known for its regional museum.

-The main football team is Merw Mary, who play at the Mary Stadium.
+The main football team is Merw FK, who play at Mary Sport Toplumy.

+Turkmen Keraites believe, according to a Nestorian tradition, that Tomb of the Virgin Mary is located in Mary.